-The NOAA-18, or afternoon mission, instrument payload includes:
+The NOAA-19, or afternoon primary, instrument payload includes:

-- The Advanced Very High Resolution Radiometer (AVHRR/3), a six channel imaging radiometer which detects energy in the visible and near-IR portions of the electromagnetic spectrum.
+- X The Advanced Very High Resolution Radiometer (AVHRR/3), a six channel imaging radiometer which detects energy in the visible and IR portions of the electromagnetic spectrum.
 This data is used to observe vegetation, clouds, lakes, shorelines, snow, aerosols and ice. - The High Resolution Infrared Radiation Sounder (HIRS/4), which detects and measures energy emitted by the atmosphere to construct a vertical temperature profile from the Earth's to an altitude of about 40 km.
 These measured energy profiles are used to determine ocean surface temperatures, total atmospheric ozone levels, precipitable water, cloud height and coverage and surface radiance.
-There is an improvement of 20-km from the HIRS/3 instrument. - X The Microwave Humidity Sounder (MHS) is a new instrument for the NOAA satellites.
-It is a five-channel microwave instrument intended primarily to measure profiles of atmospheric humidity.
-It is also sensitive to liquid water in clouds and so measures cloud liquid water content.
-Additionally, it provides qualitative estimates of the precipitation rate.
+There is an improvement of 20-km from the HIRS/3 instrument. - The Advanced Microwave Sounding Unit-A (AMSU-A), which measures scene radiance in the microwave spectrum.
+The data from this instrument is used in conjunction with the HIRS to calculate the global atmospheric temperature and humidity profiles from the Earth's surface to the upper stratosphere, approximately a 2 millibar pressure altitude (48 km or 28 miles).
+The data is used to provide precipitation and surface measurements including snow cover and sea ice concentration.